hashicorp/terraform-website/content/source/docs/enterprise/api/admin/runs.html.md

 Resource Name            | Description
 -------------------------|------------
-`workspace`              | The full workspace this run belongs in.
+`workspace`              | The workspace this run belongs in.
-`workspace.organization` | The full organization of the associated workspace.
+`workspace.organization` | The organization of the associated workspace.

 ### Sample Request